ntyet/rmRNAseq/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* changed all T, F  to TRUE, FALSE, respectively

+## Resubmission
+This is a resubmission.
+In this version I have:
 * wrapped the (working) example of the function TC_CAR1_sc inside \donttest to avoid NOTE about elapsed time (> 10s)